Robin Hood, Robin Hood riding through the glen (again)…

 The Salute to Audrey Hepburn, 2019 No 22 and The TCM Summer Under the Stars Blogathon 2019 No 79

-This post was added to Sister Celluloid‘s Salute to Audrey Hepburn Blogathon with more posts on this actress if you click HERE.
-It was also added to Journeys in Classic Film and Musings of a Classic Film Addict ‘s The TCM Summer Under the Stars Blogathon for Audrey Hepburn Day.
-Other reviews with this cast include Sean Connery in Outland, Meteor, Oscar Supporting Nominated Actors Singing Up a Storm, Murder on the Orient Express and in a cameo here.
+This post was added to Sister Celluloid‘s Salute to Audrey Hepburn Blogathon.
+It was also added to Journeys in Classic Film and Musings of a Classic Film Addict‘s The TCM Summer Under the Stars Blogathon for Audrey Hepburn Day.
+Other reviews with this cast include Sean Connery in Outland, Meteor, Oscar Supporting Nominated Actors Singing Up a Storm, Murder on the Orient Express and is tributed HERE.
 Audrey Hepburn in My Fair Lady.
 Richard Harris stars in The Wild Geese and The Cassandra Crossing.
-Denholm Elliott in Madame Sin and Voyage of the Damned.
+Denholm Elliott in A Room with a View, Quest for Love, Madame Sin and Voyage of the Damned.
 Kenneth Cranham starred in Oliver!, Hot Fuzz and Lovejoy.
-Ian Holm in From Hell and Nichol Williamson in Columbo.
+Ian Holm in From Hell.